ulsin/intro-ai-compendium/intro-ai-exam-plan.md

   * There are a large number of possible  features, such  as edges and objects.

 **Feature Extraction**
-Extracting sub-freatures from columns(in this context features) of the data set, which can be extracted manually *(Think 3NF hahah)*
+Extracting sub-features from columns(in this context features) of the data set, which can be extracted manually *(Think 3NF hahah)*
 - Location
-  - Adress, City, State and Zip code
+  - Address, City, State and Zip code
 - Time
   - Year, month day hour minute time ranges (numeric)
   - Weekdays or weekend (binary true / false state)
 - Numbers
-  - Age numbers can be turned into ranges (oridnal or categorical)
+  - Age numbers can be turned into ranges (ordinal or categorical)

 **Transformations**
 Create new features out of existing data

 **Aggregations**
-Create features which are based on combining other features in some way (grouping or putting some mathematical funcion on them)
+Create features which are based on combining other features in some way (grouping or putting some mathematical function on them)

 ### 5. Data wrangling
 The process of transforming and mapping data from one "raw" data form into another format with the intent of making it more appropriate and valuable for a variety of downstream purposes such as analytics.